dthain/opsys-sp24/homework-b.md

 This can be sketched as a process tree, like this:

-But there are many other ways to put the pieces together.
-Suppose a program named "shell" executes the following code.
+But there are many other ways to put the pieces together, as shown below.
+Suppose that a program named "shell" executes the following code snippets.

-Sketch a diagram indicating the outcome of this code:
+3 - Sketch a diagram showing the outcome of this program:

 ```
 fork();